ThatCoolCoder/foss-rcas/README.md

 ## Todo:
 - Physics/simulations
-    - Make common methods in AeroSurface for getting relative & local velocity, there is no point having code for this in every derived class
+    - Make common methods in AbstractSpatialFluidForcer for getting relative & local velocity, there is no point having code for this in every derived class
     - improve wing physics: allow importing some better format of curves
         - stall is mushy, not sharp
         - planes feel too draggy, EG in real life the T28 carries a lot more energy and is difficult to get down, this one just mushes in